Filing an Unemployment Claim

 Call us to file a claim at the following toll-free numbers, Monday through Friday from 8 a.m. to 5 p.m.
 (Pacific time), except on state holidays.

 General Unemployment Questions or Technical Help with UI Online

 If you have general questions or need help with account registration, password resets, your EDD Account Number, or how to use UI Online, call 1-833-978-2511 and select option 1 after the introductory messaging.
-The phone line is available from 8 a.m. to 8 p.m.
-(Pacific time), seven days a week, except state holidays.
+The phone line is available from 8 a.m. to 5 p.m.
+(Pacific time), Monday through Friday, except on state holidays.